-Why securing workstation access is important
+Why secure workstation access is important

-Most attackers follow the path below:
+Most attackers follow these steps:

-- Exfiltrate confidential and sensitive data
+- Exfiltration of confidential and sensitive data.

-- Azure AD for user management, Conditional Access, and multi-factor authentication
+- Azure AD for user management, conditional access, and multi-factor authentication

 - Windows 10 (current version) for device health attestation and user experience

-Who benefit from using a secure workstation
+Who benefits from a secure workstation?

-- Administrators of on-premises and cloud-based systems
+- Administrator of on-premises or cloud-based systems

-- Developer workstations for critical systems
+- Developer workstation for critical systems

-- Workstations handling trade secrets
+- Workstation handling trade secrets

-Why dedicated workstations
+Why use dedicated workstations?

 Supply chain management